Characterizing quantile-varying covariate effects under the accelerated failure time model: Effects of Time-varying Covariates on the Quantile Scale

-Selecting and plotting acceleration factors for a few AD/dementia onset times of interest may be sufficient in some settings, but fully communicating the results requires visualizing the quantile-varying effect across the entire range of the time-varying covariate.
-Figure~\ref{fig:deathtv_marg_afsurface_tbp_invariant} reports this acceleration factor surface as a contour plot, with the time of AD/dementia onset on the y-axis, the survival quantile on the x-axis, and the color representing the magnitude of the acceleration factor.
+Plotting acceleration factors for a few AD/dementia onset times of interest may be sufficient in some settings, but does not communicate the quantile-varying effect across the entire range of the time-varying covariate.
+Instead, Figure~\ref{fig:deathtv_marg_afsurface_tbp_invariant} reports the acceleration factor surface as a contour plot, with the time of AD/dementia onset on the y-axis, the survival quantile on the x-axis, and the color representing the magnitude of the acceleration factor.
 The two acceleration factor plots in Figure~\ref{fig:deathtv_marg_surv_af_tbp} correspond with cross-sections of this surface, by drawing horizontal lines at times 5 and 20 on the y-axis.
 More generally, looking horizontally across this plot shows the quantile varying acceleration factor corresponding with different times of AD/dementia onset.
 However, this plot can also be read vertically, to show how the acceleration factor for a particular quantile changes depending on the timing of the time-varying covariate.
 For example, drawing a vertical line from 0.5 on the x-axis shows the acceleration factor for median survival, varying across times of AD/dementia onset.
-Therefore, this single plot allows us to read off complex regression effects both as a function of the survival quantile, as well as of the timing of the time-varying covariate.
+Therefore, this single plot conveys complex regression effects both as a function of the survival quantile, as well as of the timing of the time-varying covariate.